Exploring Essential Surgery

-Mr Maurice Brygel (MBBS, FRACS) is a General Surgeon (specialising in hernia & anorectal surgery), Founder & Director (Melbourne Hernia Clinic), author of the pioneering ‘Videobook of Surgery’, Designer & Teacher (‘Surgical Office Skills Workshops for General Practitioners’), Adjunct Associate Professor (University Notre Dame), Tutor & Senior Adjunct Lecturer (Monash Division General Practice).
+A/Prof Maurice Brygel (MBBS, DA (London), FRACS) is a General Surgeon (specialising in hernia & anorectal surgery), Founder & Director (Melbourne Hernia Clinic), author of the pioneering ‘Videobook of Surgery’, Designer & Teacher (‘Surgical Office Skills Workshops for General Practitioners’), Adjunct Associate Professor (University Notre Dame), Tutor & Senior Adjunct Lecturer (Monash Division General Practice).

 Exploring Essential Radiology